Henry Gantt

 Henry Laurence Gantt (/gænt/; May 20, 1861 – November 23, 1919) was an American mechanical engineer and management consultant who is best known for his work in the development of scientific management.
 He created the Gantt chart in the 1910s.

 Gantt charts were employed on major infrastructure projects including the Hoover Dam and Interstate highway system and continue to be an important tool in project management and program management.

+Gantt is also recognized as an early proponent of the social responsibility of businesses.

 Biography

 Early life, education and family

-Gantt was born to a plantation family in Calvert County, Maryland at the outbreak of the American Civil War.
-When the war ended the family lost their slaves and land, and moved to Baltimore.
+Gantt was born to a prosperous plantation family in Calvert County, Maryland, at the outbreak of the American Civil War.
+When the war ended the family lost their slaves and land and moved to Baltimore.

 He graduated from McDonogh School in 1878 and from Johns Hopkins University in 1880, and then returned to the McDonogh School to teach for three years.
 He subsequently received a Master of Engineering degree in mechanical engineering from the Stevens Institute of Technology in New Jersey.
 Henry Gantt married Mary E. Snow of Fitchburg, Massachusetts on 29 Nov 1899.

 Career

 In 1884, Gantt began working as a draughtsman at the iron foundry and machine-shop Poole & Hunt in Baltimore.

-In 1887 he joined Frederick W. Taylor in applying scientific management principles to the work at Midvale Steel and Bethlehem Steel, working there with Taylor until 1893.
+In 1887 he joined Frederick W. Taylor, initially as an assistant.
+Here he began applying scientific management principles to the work at Midvale Steel and Bethlehem Steel, working there with Taylor until 1893.
+They jointly received six patents and he followed Taylor to Simonds Rolling Company before they went to Bethlehem Steel for a consulting project.
+He credited Taylor with being the first to study every element of the labor problem and has been referred to as one of the most influential of Taylor's associates.

+In 1908-09, he undertook projects at Joseph Bancroft & Sons Company and Williams & Wilkins.

+In 1911, Gantt along with Taylor followers Frank Gilbreth and Carl Barth founded The Society to Promote the Science of Management, later known as the Taylor Society, to promote Taylor's methods and philosophy in industry.

+From 1902 to 1919 Gantt worked as a private consultant to industry on efficiency improvement and was active in promoting scientific management, as Taylor's general approach came to be called.

-In his later career as an industrial consultant and following the invention of the Gantt chart, he designed the 'task and bonus' system of wage payment and additional measurement methods worker efficiency and productivity.
-In 1908-09 he undertook projects at Joseph Bancroft & Sons Company and Williams & Wilkins.
+In his later career as an industrial consultant, following the invention of the Gantt chart, he designed the 'task and bonus' system of wage payment and additional measurement methods for worker efficiency and productivity.

 In 1916, influenced by Thorsten Veblen Gantt set up the New Machine, an association which sought to apply the criteria of industrial efficiency to the political process.
-With the Marxist Walter Polakov he led a breakaway from the 1916 ASME conference to call for socialising industrial production under the control of managers incorporating Polakov's analysis of inefficiency in the industrial context.
+With the Marxist Walter Polakov he led a breakaway from the 1916 ASME conference to call for socializing industrial production under the control of managers incorporating Polakov's analysis of inefficiency in the industrial context.

 Henry Gantt is listed under Stevens Institute of Technology alumni.
 The American Society of Mechanical Engineers (ASME) published his biography in 1934 and awards an annual medal in honor of Henry Laurence Gantt.